BDC Hamburger Icon

 Pipedrive is one of the best CRMs for generating sales leads and managing the sales process.
 Sales managers can view every rep’s pipeline for more accurate forecasting and reporting — and intervene if necessary.

-Pipedrive widgets
+Pipedrive AI

 TipBottom line

-Pipedrive Features
+Pipedrive features

 Pipedrive is a focused CRM that aims to improve sales team performance.
 Here are seven standout CRM features in Pipedrive that impressed us.

-Managing the Sales Process
+Managing the sales process

-Automation examples include the following:
+Automation examples include:

 • Welcome campaigns: If someone signs up to receive your email newsletter or engages in a chatbot conversation, you can create an automation to launch a welcome email and follow-up messages.

-Pipedrive customizable automations
+Pipedrive custom automations

 The email marketing platform has a drag-and-drop editor and a large template selection.
-You can save all your own designs as templates for later use.
-As you’d expect, it integrates perfectly with Pipedrive’s customer tracking and data management features.
+You can save your own designs as templates for later use.
+You can also use AI to help craft and summarize emails with some simple prompts.
+As you’d expect, it integrates perfectly with Pipedrive’s customer tracking and data management features and populates CRM contacts with email communication history and behavior, providing sales reps with additional context for their outreach.
 Send out campaigns from your own domain (or standby domain) for added legitimacy.

 You can also use apps to build omnichannel communication into Pipedrive.
-Connect to SMS messages with apps like Textedly and WhatsApp (via Twilio) and add voice-over-internet-protocol functionality via providers, such as Aircall, JustCall and Ringover.
+Connect to SMS messages with apps such as Textedly and WhatsApp (via Twilio) and add voice-over-internet-protocol functionality via providers such as Aircall, JustCall and Ringover.
+Note that integration levels vary by app.
+Some may enrich contact records automatically, while others don’t.

-Pipedrive tracked emails
+Pipedrive AI emails

 FYIDid you know

-Lead Generation
+Lead generation

 Pipedrive LeadBooster